Kyaz0x1/DCFriendDetection/README.md

 # DCFriendDetection
-Sends a notification when it detects that someone has been removed from your discord friends list
+Sends a notification when it detects that someone has been removed from your discord friends lis
 ### Demo
 <img src="img/DCFriendDetection.png" />